 The parents and/or guardians of any student agree to be responsible for and to reimburse UDS for any damage that their student may cause to information technology resources offered by UDS including any device, server, and/or network.
 This includes lost or stolen device(s).
 Union Day School makes no warranties of any kind, neither expressed nor implied, for the Internet access it is providing.
 UDS will not be responsible for any damages users suffer, including but not limited to loss of data resulting from delays or interruptions in service.
 UDS will not be responsible for the accuracy, nature, or quality of information stored on UDS devices, accounts, or servers; nor for the accuracy, nature, or quality of information gathered through UDS provided Internet access.
+UDS will not be responsible for personal property used to access LCS devices or networks or for UDS provided Internet access.
 UDS will not be responsible for unauthorized financial obligations resulting from UDS provided access to the Internet.
 Students must have a signed copy of the acceptable use policy on file before they can access these resources.